superdev11271/ImageRestoration/README.md

 outputs = restorer.infer_batch([img1, img2])                 # one session call per distinct size
 ```

+- fp32 and fp16 models are both supported; the input dtype is read from the model.
 - `device` is `'cuda'` (default) or `'cpu'`; `'cuda'` falls back to CPU when no CUDA
   execution provider is available.
 - Both sides are rounded to a multiple of 16 before inference, so the class returns